ECCC-MSC/open-data/docs/msc-data/nwp_rdpa/readme_rdpa-datamart_en.md

 CMC_RDPA_APCP-006-0100cutoff_SFC_0_ps10km_2015011212_000.grib2

 This file originates from the Canadian Meteorological Center (CMC) and contains data of the regional deterministic precipitation analysis (RDPA).
 It contains the preliminary analysis of the accumulated precipitation represented here by APCP over a 6 (006) hour time interval starting at 2015011206 and ending at 2015011212.
 It is considered preliminary because the analysis has been produced using observations collected in a short 0100 hour period i.e. before all observations have been collected.
 The data is on a polar-stereographic grid at 10km resolution (ps10km).
 The file name contains the valid time of the analysis which in this case is 2015011212_000.

-The data encoded in GRIB2 format (.grib2).
+### Rotated lat-lon grid at 10km resolution

+Files have one of the following nomenclatures:

+* {YYYYMMDD}T{HH}Z_MSC_RDPA_{VAR}_Sfc_RLatLon0.09_PT0H.grib2
+* {YYYYMMDD}T{HH}Z_MSC_RDPA-Prelim_{VAR}_Sfc_RLatLon0.09_PT0H.grib2

+where:

+* __YYYYMMDD__: Year, month and day of the beginning of the forecast
+* __T__ : Time delimiter according to ISO8601 norms
+* __HH__: UTC run time [00, 12]
+* __Z__ : Time zone (UTC hour)
+* __MSC__ : Constant string indicating the Meteorological Service of Canada, source of data
+* __RDPA__ : Constant string indicating that data is from the Regional Deterministic Precipitation Analysis.
+Observation cut-off time is about 007 hours after the time YYYYMMDDHH indicating that a maximum of observations has likely been collected
+* __RDPA-Prelim__: Constant string indicating that data is from the Regional Deterministic Precipitation Analysis.
+Observation cut-off time is one hour after the time YYYYMMDDHH indicating that possibly not all observations have been collected
+* __Sfc__ : Constant string indicating that the surface is the vertical level
+* __RLatLon0.09__ : Constant string indicating a rotated lat-lon grid with 0.09 deg resolution (about 10km)
+* __PT0H__ : Based on ISO8601 norms.
+P, T and H are constant character designating Period, Time and Hour.
+Here PT0H indicates an analysis.
+* __grib2__ : constant string indicating the GRIB2 format is used

+Examples of files names :

+* 20220301T00Z_MSC_RDPA-Prelim_APCP-Accum6h_Sfc_RLatLon0.09_PT0H.grib2

+The file originates from the Meteorological Service of Canada (MSC) and contains a Regional Deterministic Precipitation Analysis (RDPA).
+It contains a preliminary analysis of precipitation accumulation represented by the APCP variable over a 6 hour interval.
+The data are on a lat-lon rotated grid at a 10 km resolution (RLatLon0.09).
+The analysis was produced on March 01, 2022 at 00Z (20220301T00Z).
+The 006-hour interval in which the precipitation is analyzed is 2022030100 to 2022030106.

+* 20220302T12Z_MSC_RDPA_APCP-Accum24h_Sfc_RLatLon0.09_PT0H.grib2

+The file originates from the Meteorological Service of Canada (MSC) and contains a Regional Deterministic Precipitation Analysis (RDPA).
+It contains a final analysis of precipitation accumulation represented by the APCP variable over a 24-hour interval.
+The data are on a lat-lon grid rotated to a 10 km resolution (RLatLon0.09).
+The analysis was produced on 02 March 2022 at 12Z (2022030212).
+The 24-hour interval in which precipitation is analyzed is 2022030212 to 2022030312.

-Note that a second variable is also included in this file and it is the confidence index for the analysis.
+__NOTE__: A second variable is also included in this file and it is the confidence index for the analysis.

-## Levels

-RDPA variables are only available for the surface level.

 ## List of variables